IBM/alexa-skill-watson-assistant/README.md

 ibmcloud wsk action update alexa-watson action.zip --kind nodejs:8 --web raw --param-file .params
 ```

-#### Determine your IBM Cloud endpoint:
+#### Determine your IBM Cloud endpoint

-To find this URL, navigate to [IBM Cloud Functions - Actions](https://cloud.ibm.com/openwhisk/manage/actions), click on your
+To find this URL, navigate to [IBM Cloud Functions - Actions](https://cloud.ibm.com/openwhisk/actions), click on your
 `alexa-watson` action and use the sidebar to navigate to `Endpoints`.
 The Web Action URL ends with `.json`.

 ![functions_endpoints](doc/source/images/functions_endpoints.png)